acomanzo/family_tree_backend/README.md

 - To host the backend services for the [Family Tree Project](https://github.com/acomanzo/family_tree).
 - To gain experience using Docker
 - To gain experience using Microsoft SQL Server
+- To gain experience using Javascript and Node.js
+- To gain experience creating a REST API
 ## Setup
 ### Database
 I have a Docker container that holds an image of sql server that's on localhost.